 Science Interventions to Foster Motivation and Achievement Among Migrant Students

 In order to foster students’ (science) motivation and interest, several intervention approaches and design principles have been developed on the basis of the SEVT framework (Linnenbrink-Garcia et al., 2016; Pintrich, 2003; Rosenzweig & Wigfield, 2016).
 We followed a top-down approach by moving from a broad(er) overview on research regarding the effectiveness of science interventions to more specific interventions or intervention elements that have overlap or similarities with the present intervention program.
 Drawing on the previous section and focusing on the target group of multilingual migrant students, interventions should particularly consider students’ linguistic and cultural backgrounds, which are connected to their identity (Krulatz et al., 2018; Krulatz & Duggan, 2018; Lee et al., 2005).
 Role models are thus one promising way to foster (migrant) students’ motivation in STEM.
 A meta-analysis of 45 studies detected a small but significant positive overall effect of ingroup role models in field studies on the STEM performance and interest of underrepresented groups in STEM fields (Lawner et al., 2019).
-Underrepresented groups of students may identify with a role model if the role model acts like a typical group member (Dasgupta, 2011; Turner, 2006)(e.g., Fuesting & Diekman, 2017).
+Underrepresented groups of students may identify with a role model if the role model acts like a typical group member (Dasgupta, 2011; Turner, 2006) or if the role models are similar in race and gender (e.g., Fuesting & Diekman, 2017).
 A systematic review of 55 articles identified role model and student characteristics that act as moderators of a role model’s effectiveness and recommended that role models be portrayed as competent and successful, accessible to the students, similar to the students, and exposing role models who are underrepresented in STEM (Gladstone & Cimpian, 2021).
 If students subjectively identify with a role model, they tend to show a higher sense of belonging and domain identification, feel more competent, and express more positive attitudes toward a domain (Covarrubias & Fryberg, 2015; Dasgupta, 2011; Lockwood, 2006; Walton & Cohen, 2007).

 Role models are also often part of science outreach programs in which students read a text, watch a video, or even meet scientists who have something in common with them, which increases their chances of identifying with the scientists and seeing them as role models.
 Poliakoff and Webb (2007) defined science outreach programs as any kind of scientific communication that addresses a nonacademic audience.
 For example, universities, colleges, and companies can foster students’ interest in STEM and their motivation to pursue a career in STEM through (in-school and out-of-school) outreach activities, which these organizations develop along with secondary education (Vennix et al., 2018).
 A common implementation of a brief-duration science outreach program is the so-called “Scientist in the Classroom” (SIC) intervention, where scientists visit a school, give a presentation, lead a hands-on activity, or discuss scientific careers with students (see Laursen et al., 2007).
 Particularly when combined with inquiry-based approaches (e.g., “Present Your PhD Dissertation to a 12-Year-Old” and “Shadow a Scientist”), the SIC intervention seems to increase students’ enthusiasm for science and their scientific knowledge; however, no causal inferences can be drawn due to the lack of adequate designs (e.g., Clark et al., 2016; Shin et al., 2015) or the absence of evaluations at all (see Neresini & Bucchi, 2011).